 It has been estimated that about half the people struggling with either depression or anxiety have both conditions at the same time.
 For each person experiencing this the cause can be different.
 Some individuals struggle with both disorders simultaneously, others have one condition trigger the other.
 For example, if you are struggling with anxiety and worry is preventing you from completing needed tasks or being productive, this can easily lead to negative thoughts and feelings of hopelessness about your situation.
 In this instance, over tie your anxiety can lead to depression.

-Here are some signs you may be suffering from depression and anxiety:
+Here are some signs you may be suffering from both:

 - Irrational fear and worry about the world around you